nlm-pro/angular-buddies/README.md

 |                 | _[\<put-your-suggestion-here\>](https://github.com/angular-buddies/angular-buddies/blob/master/CONTRIBUTING.md#feature)_
 <!-- prettier-ignore-end -->

 ## Motivation

 We want to offer as much help as possible in order to ease JS / Angular development, enhance Developer Experience and permit you to easily write quality code even if you are a beginner or on your own.

+To do so, we:

+* mainly rely on the excellent [Angular Devkit][angular-devkit], which allows our "buddies" to integrate well into your existing Angular project with Angular CLI, but also to be usable in other contexts (even those without Angular).
-To do this, we have established [guidelines][guidelines] for our packages that we strive to always meet.
+* have established [guidelines][guidelines] for our packages that we strive to always meet.

 ## Want to help?